DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

   and the GM.
 All other cards go directly into a Discard Pile.

 3. Players will use their deck to do most anything; it represents their character's stamina until they complete a Rest.
-When the Action Deck is empty and a player has to shuffle between rests, they suffer from one level of [Fatigue](./01_PlayerGuide_Full.md#status-conditions) until they complete a Full Rest.
+When the deck is empty and a player has to shuffle between rests, they suffer from one level of [Fatigue](./01_PlayerGuide_Full.md#status-conditions) until they complete a Full Rest.